Bachelor of Laws: Zimbabwe B.L. and LLB

-Variations on the LL.B.
+Variations on the LLB

-Some universities in the United Kingdom and New Zealand offer variations, which generally take four years to complete and include a wider range of topics as well as some degree of specialisation or the study of multiple jurisdictions, such as the LL.B.
-Law with French Law and Language offered by the University of East Anglia.
+Some universities in the United Kingdom and New Zealand offer variations, which generally take four years to complete and include a wider range of topics as well as some degree of specialisation or the study of multiple jurisdictions, such as the LLB Law with French Law and Language offered by the University of East Anglia.

 Various universities in the United Kingdom and Australia will allow a degree that combines study with a non-law discipline.
-For example, some universities in the United Kingdom offer a combined study of law and history leading to a B.A. degree that is accepted by the Law Society and Inns of Court as equivalent to an LL.B.
+For example, some universities in the United Kingdom offer a combined study of law and history leading to a BA degree that is accepted by the Law Society and Inns of Court as equivalent to an LLB.

-The University of London External Programme in Laws (LL.B.) has been awarding its law degree via distance learning since 1858.
+The University of London External Programme in Laws (LLB) has been awarding its law degree via distance learning since 1858.

-At various universities in the UK such as Oxford, Nottingham and Cambridge the principal law degree is often a B.A., in either Jurisprudence or Law.
-The B.C.L and LL.M are second-entry and postgraduate degrees.
-The University of Cambridge has recently replaced their LL.B. degree with an LL.M.
+At the universities of Oxford and Cambridge, the principal law degree remains the Bachelor of Arts, in either Jurisprudence or Law, which is equivalent to an LLB in other universities.
+Traditionally, the LLB at Cambridge, as well as the Bachelor of Civil Law at Oxford, were postgraduate degrees for specialising in law.
+The University of Cambridge, recently, replaced their LLB title with that of the LLM, which Oxford retains the BCL as a master's level course, equivalent to the LLM.

-Some universities in the U.K. including Bournemouth University have a four-year LL.B. course, which consists of a 40-week industrial work placement.
-Staffordshire University also offer a two-year full-time LL.B. course.
+Some universities in the UK including Bournemouth University have a four-year LLB course, which consists of a 40-week industrial work placement.
+Staffordshire University also offers a two-year full-time LLB course.

-A unique degree of LL.B.(Hons) Sharia and Law has been introduced by the International Islamic University, Islamabad.
-The distinctive feature of this course is the comparative study of both Islamic law and Common law.
-Similar programme can be found in Malaysia as offered by International Islamic University Malaysia and Universiti Sains Islam Malaysia.
+LLB programs in syaria and common law have been introduced by some universities in Pakistan and Malaysia.